The fastest and most energetic student project in Norway

 To make students able to develop and build a rocket in a short time span requires a robust plan with a robust team structure.
 The team is built up around the systems of the rocket, splitting the team in cross-disciplinary sub-teams, called system groups, consisting of members from many different studies.
 Throughout the project the system groups continually communicate and synchronize through weekly meetings, presentations, design reviews and documentation.
 The development process follows the principles of concurrent engineering.
 Want to contribute at a design review?
 Contact us!

 The average time span for a project is nine months, and is filled to the brim with activities that ensure the highest productivity and learning for the members, while maintaining the lowest risk and financial cost for the organization.
 The support of our partners ensures that the project can keep a fast pace throughout these nine months.

 Design & Development

 Propulse NTNU strives to let the students develop as much of the rocket as possible.
 This starts with a concept phase where many fundamental ideas to fulfill different functions and solve problems are researched, discussed and sketched out.
-This translates over to a design phase where the winning idea of the concept phase turns into detailed 3D models, first drafts of circuits, and the groundwork of analysis.
-Many prototypes to verify the designs will be built and tested during the design phase.
+This translates over to a design phase where the winning idea of the concept phase turns into detailed 3D models, first drafts of circuits, software architecture, and the groundwork of analysis.
+During this phase, numerous prototypes are built and tested in order to verify the designs.

-During the development process the team will have design reviews where all aspects of the designs are discussed with the whole team, to ensure compatibility between systems.
+During the development process, the team have design reviews where all aspects of the designs are discussed with the whole team, to ensure compatibility between systems.

 Production & Testing